retroriff/supercollider-px/README.md

 ### Px class methods

 - `gui`: Displays a graphical user interface showing all Pdefs
-- `release` (nil | integer) Sets the release time.
+- `release` (time: nil | number, name: string | \all) Sets the release time.
 Accepts either nil or an integer value.
+To clear all instances use \all.
 - `save`: Saves a chorus
 - `shuffle`: Generates new random seeds
 - `stop`: Stops the Pdef